 Welcome to video two in the series, How to Play Over a Dominant Seventh Chord.
 In this free lesson, you take a look at using the major pentatonic, and one of its common variations, the major blues scale.

 Anytime you play over a major chord, that is, a chord with a major third in it, like A major or A7, you can use the major pentatonic.
 The major pentatonic is a five-tone scale that includes the degrees 1-2-3-5-6.
 That’s like a major scale, minus the 4th and 7th.
 In the key of A the major pentatonic scale is A-B-C#-E-F#.
-These notes are related to F# minor pentatonic, and the two scales make the very same patterns on the guitar fretboard, with the only difference being which note you focus on.
+These notes are related to F# minor pentatonic, and the two scales make the very same patterns on the

 MAJOR BLUES SCALE